AnnaZango/FroggyPang/readme.md

 To play in Unity Editor, open the project with Unity version 2021.3.10f1 and start playing from the SplashScreen (Assets/Scenes).
 Alternatively, you can play making a local build.
 To reset the PlayerPrefs (which store the unlocked/locked levels), go to the script LevelLockController.cs (Assets/Scripts) and uncomment line 16, which removes the current PlayerPrefs.

-Below you can see a gameplay video: https://youtu.be/JaXMrNwA1vQ
+Here you can see a gameplay video: https://youtu.be/JaXMrNwA1vQ